QuantEcon/book-networks-public/code_book/ch_intro.md

 ### International trade in crude oil 2019

-We begin by loading a NetworkX directed graph object the represents the international trade in crude oil.
+We begin by loading a NetworkX directed graph object that represents the international trade in crude oil.

 ```{code-cell}
 DG = ch1_data["crude_oil"]